Multiple phase spirals suggest multiple origins in Gaia DR3: Summary

 This paper presents a new view of the $z$--$v_z$ phase spirals in \textit{Gaia} DR3 by dividing the a local data set by azimuthal action and angle.
 We show the extent of orbit space that the Solar neighborhood sample can span and demonstrate the biases in radial action and angle that this grouping produces.

-We report the first detection of the transition from one armed `bending mode' spirals in the Solar neighbourhood, to two armed `breathing spirals' in the inner Milky Way.
-This discovery is supported by prior measurement of the transition between a breathing mode and a bending mode in the disc, just inside the the Solar circle \citep{Carrillo+18}.
-While previous modelling of a satellite impact on a Milky Way like disc galaxy has shown two armed `breathing spirals' in the outer galaxy \citep{Hunt+21}, or across a wide variety of radii \citep{BBH21}, it is expected that they should arise from any vertical breathing mode (Banik et al., in prep), regardless of the origin.
+We report the first detection of the transition from one armed `bending mode' spirals in the Solar neighbourhood, to two armed `breathing spirals' in the inner Milky Way, supported by prior measurements of the transition between a breathing mode and a bending mode in the disc, just inside the the Solar circle.
+While previous modelling of a satellite impact on a Milky Way like disc galaxy has shown two armed `breathing spirals' in the outer galaxy \citep{Hunt+21}, or across a wide variety of radii \citep{BBH21}, it is expected that they should arise from any vertical breathing mode (Banik et al., submitted), regardless of the origin.

-We recreate such two armed `breathing spirals' in a $N$-body simulation of the Milky Way through secular evolution of a galactic bar and spiral structure, which is distinct from the bar bucking scenario of \citep{Khoperskov+19-buclking}, because our bar does not buckle.
+We recreate such two armed `breathing spirals' in a $N$-body simulation of the Milky Way through secular evolution of a galactic bar and spiral structure, which is distinct from the bar bucking scenario of \cite{Khoperskov+19-buclking}, because our bar does not buckle.
 Perturbing this disc with a satellite then creates a split of two armed `breathing spirals' interior to the Solar radius, and one armed `bending spirals' outside the solar radius, as seen in the data.

 Further modelling is required to better fit this transition, and to map the specific features of the phase spirals and quantitatively link them to a specific origin.
 We defer this to the companion paper; Darragh-Ford et al. (in prep.), and future work.
 For now, our limited analysis demonstrates the depth of information on the history of perturbations to the Galactic disk contained in local data sets.